Corora (Denosumab)

 Primary Uses

-Corora is used to treat osteoporosis in women after menopause to reduce spinal, non-spinal and hip fractures; treat bone loss in men with osteoporosis at increased fracture risk; treat bone loss from reduced testosterone in men with prostate cancer; and improve bone density in patients treated with corticosteroids.
+Corora is used to treat osteoporosis in postmenopausal women, men with osteoporosis, men with prostate cancer undergoing testosterone-lowering treatments, and to improve bone density in patients receiving corticosteroids.

 How It Works